How it Works

-The Solo 401(k) Plan (also known as the Individual 401(k) Plan) is an IRS approved type of qualified plan.
+Solo 401(k) Plan (also known as the Individual 401(k) Plan or Self-Employed 401(k) Plan) is an IRS approved type of qualified plan.
 It’s a popular plan created by the Congress and IRS.
 The purpose of this plan is explicitly to benefit any business with zero employees except for the owners.
 The owner can establish their business as a sole proprietorship, LLC, corporation or partnership.

 You may also know of this retirement plan as the “one-participant plan 401(k).”
-This isn’t new.
+This isn’t a new type of plan.
 In fact, it’s just like the Traditional 401(k), except it only covers one person.
 It became more popular in 2002 when the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) came about.

 Prior to that tax law change, people who were self-employed, generated a portion of their total income through self-employment activities and small business owners had no reason to establish a 401(k).
 They received the same advantages as with an IRA.

 Today, the Solo 401(k) Plan is the most popular plan for small business owners and the like.
 First, it adds the employee deferral feature.
 This is an investment you place into a retirement account.
 You make the investment before taxes and the money goes into your account and builds interest.
 Because of the employee deferral feature, this retirement plan offers the highest contribution benefits to self-employed individuals.
 Essentially, it allows you to increase your maximum contribution.

 If you want to establish a Solo 401(k) and gain the benefits the plan has to offer, you must first meet the eligibility requirements.

 The Solo 401(k) retirement plan offers many attractive features:

 - Higher maximum contributions

 - Borrow a five-year loan tax and penalty-free

 - Contributions to the Solo 401(k) plan are in pre-tax or after-tax